stevenselcuk/stevenselcuk/README.md

 pre-defined Github things

-- 🔭 I’m currently working on Festival Animals but 🤫 shhhh it's secret.
+[X] 🔭 I’m currently working on Festival Animals it's an iOS app but 🤫 shhhh it's secret.
-- 🌱 I’m currently learning stuff.
+[X] 🌱 I’m currently learning stuff.
 It depends on my mood.
-- 👯 I’m looking to collaborate on nah I'm good
+[X] 👯 I’m looking to collaborate on nah I'm good
-- 🤔 I’m looking for help with ...
+[ ] 🤔 I’m looking for help with ...
-- 💬 Ask me about
+[ ] 💬 Ask me about
-- 📫 How to reach me: ...
+[ ] 📫 How to reach me: ...
-- 😄 Pronouns:
+[ ] 😄 Pronouns:
-- ⚡ Fun fact: ...
+[ ] ⚡ Fun fact: ...